-If a licensed mental health care professional or licensed health care provider meets oneon-one with a Minor Athlete at a sanctioned event or a facility, which is partially or fully under US Sailing or a LAO's jurisdiction, the meeting must be observable and interruptible except:
+If a licensed mental health care professional, licensed health care provider, or a student under the supervision of a licensed mental health care professional or licensed health care provider, meets one-on-one with a Minor Athlete at a sanctioned event or a facility which is partially or fully under US Sailing's or an LAO's jurisdiction, the meeting must be observable and interruptible except:

 - a.
 If the door remains unlocked; and - b.
 Another adult is present at the facility and notified that a meeting is occurring, although the Minor Athlete's identity needs not be disclosed; and - c.
-US Sailing or the LAO is notified that the provider will be meeting with a Minor Athlete; and - d.
-The provider obtains consent consistent with applicable laws and ethical standards, which can be withdrawn at any time.
+US Sailing or an LAO (as applicable) is notified that the professional or provider will be meeting with a Minor Athlete; and, - d.
+The professional or provider obtains consent consistent with applicable laws and ethical standards, which can be withdrawn at any time.